dickinson-comp130-01-fa2023/comp130-web/exams.md

 ## Written exam 2

 The exam covers topics 6-10 and Social/Ethical III.
 All other aspects of the exam are identical to Written Exam 1.

+## Lab exam 2

+The exam covers programming techniques from labs 1-8 and topics 1-10.
+All other aspects of the exam are identical to Lab Exam 1.